borgmatic-collective/borgmatic/docs/how-to/develop-on-borgmatic.md

  * In general, spell out words in variable names instead of shortening them.
    So, think `index` instead of `idx`.
 There are some notable exceptions to this though (like `config`).

-borgmatic code uses the [Black](https://black.readthedocs.io/en/stable/) code formatter, the [Flake8](http://flake8.pycqa.org/en/latest/) code checker, and the [isort](https://github.com/timothycrosley/isort) import orderer, so certain code style requirements will be enforced when running automated tests.
+ * Favor blank lines around `if` statements, `return`s, logical code groupings, etc. Readability is more important than packing the code tightly.

+borgmatic code uses the [Black](https://black.readthedocs.io/en/stable/) code formatter, the [Flake8](http://flake8.pycqa.org/en/latest/) code checker, and the [isort](https://github.com/timothycrosley/isort) import orderer, so certain code style requirements are enforced when running automated tests.
 See the Black, Flake8, and isort documentation for more information.

 ## Continuous integration